hansi-b/rewrapped/README.rst

 .. image:: https://badge.fury.io/py/rewrapped.svg
    :target: https://badge.fury.io/py/rewrapped

-For the time being, more documentation is at
-`this project's github pages <https://hansi-b.github.io/rewrapped/>`_.

-rewrapped lets you wrap your regular expressions in classes with match groups flexibly mapped to named fields.
+rewrapped is an exercise in Python metaclass usage.
+It allows you to wrap your regular expression in a Python class along with named and typed fields for match groups.
+The classes provide static search functionality mostly identical to the ``re`` module, and match results are flexibly mapped to named instance fields of the proper type.

+To do so,

+#. subclass from :class:`~rewrapped.patterns.ReWrap`,
+#. put the regular expression in the special ``matchOn`` class field, and
+#. add :mod:`match fields <rewrapped.matched>` to refer to match results.

 A simple example:

 .. code:: python

     from rewrapped import ReWrap, matched

+    # ReWrap is the required base class
     class Inventory(ReWrap):

+        # matchOn is the fixed
+        # regular expression class field
         matchOn = "([0-9]+)\s+(\S+)"

+        # the matched module contains transformations
+        # for match groups
         count = matched.g1.asInt
         item = matched.g2

-This will yield match results which map the first match field to the integer ``count``, and the second to the string field ``item``:
+This defines a class that would map the first match group of a match result to the integer ``count``, and the second to the string field ``item``.
+You use it like you would call, e.g., ``re.search``:

 .. code:: python